rennpy/pyondocs/theme-doc/readme.md

 ## For theme developers

 If you are a theme dev or want to try theme-making, you should look at the [theme docs](https://docs.riichi.tech/) from riichi (kinda outdated) <br>
-And most importantly [ThemeLings](https://github.com/nexpid/Themelings) by nexpid which is used to find new strings, semantic keys, raw colours and other strings along with icons discord changes or adds <br>
+And most importantly use [ThemeLings](https://github.com/nexpid/Themelings) by nexpid which is used to find new strings, semantic keys, raw colours and other strings along with icons discord changes or adds <br>

 ### Some suggestions
 You should join the discord if you haven't already and ask in #theme-dev if you need help with anything.